What is Cachet?

 Statuspage.io vs. Cachet

-Statuspage is quite pricey, although the setup is much easier and straightforward than Cachet.
+Statuspage is quite high in price, although the setup is much easier and straightforward than Cachet.

-UptimeRobot is a status page provider, but mainly it is an uptime monitoring service that allows you to keep a close watch on incidents.
+UptimeRobot is mainly an uptime monitoring service that allows you to keep a close watch on incidents.

-With UptimeRobot, you can monitor every facet of the application, services, or website in real-time using the following features:
+With UptimeRobot, you can monitor every facet of your application, services, or website in real-time using the following features:

 - Website monitoring